-A SANE, physician, nurse practitioner or PA will perform the examination and assessment.
+A registered nurse, physician, nurse practitioner or PA with specialized training in conducting forensic medical examinations will perform the examination and assessment.

-Medical forensic examinations and biologic evidence collection should be completed as quickly as possible after a report is received.
+Forensic medical examinations and biologic evidence collection should be completed as quickly as possible after a report is received.

-Medical forensic examinations and biologic evidence collection shall be conducted in accordance with Georgia Bureau of Investigation (GBI) procedures using a GBI Sexual Assault Evidence Kit.
+Forensic medical examinations and biologic evidence collection shall be conducted in accordance with Georgia Bureau of Investigation (GBI) procedures using a GBI Sexual Assault Evidence Kit.

-The SANE, physician, nurse practitioner or PA will complete appropriate authorizations relating to the examination.
+The forensic medical examiner will complete appropriate authorizations relating to the examination.

-The SANE, physician, nurse practitioner or PA will photograph and document injuries and prepare a report.
+The forensic medical examiner will photograph and document injuries and prepare a report.

-The SANE, physician, nurse practitioner or PA will maintain and document the chain of custody of any evidence collected during the examination and assessment.
+The forensic medical examiner will maintain and document the chain of custody of any evidence collected during the examination and assessment.

-The SANE, physician, nurse practitioner or PA will adhere to best practices as outlined in the Georgia Sexual Assault Response Team Guide.
+The forensic medical examiner will adhere to best practices as outlined in the Georgia Sexual Assault Response Team Guide.